How Healthcare Organizations Can Boost Digital Discoverability

 Of course, chatbots shouldn’t be treated as a total replacement for call centers.
 While they can help reduce some inbound call volume, you’ll always have certain users who prefer or need to talk to live workers.
 Instead, think about chatbots as an omnichannel engagement opportunity — you can provide an option to escalate to a live representative or offer an interactive voice response so that call center reps can focus on more personal, urgent challenges.

-It’s worth keeping in mind that sensitivity around patient information means that using chatbots in healthcare will require additional considerations than it does in many other industries — but given how far chatbot technology has come and the value it can provide to users, it’s well worth looking into.
+It’s worth keeping in mind that using chatbots in healthcare requires extra privacy measures than many other industries — but given how far chatbot technology has come and the value it can provide to users, it’s well worth looking into.

 Provide a Strong Search Function

-A strong search function has become table stakes for online user experiences in just about every industry, but this critical component of digital discoverability is frequently overlooked in healthcare.
-Most health systems’ websites do offer at least a basic search functionality, but they’re rarely at the level that consumers have become accustomed to.
-The majority of website visitors coming to your site, however, are looking for a specific service, so providing them the means to access that service is the key to keeping them around.
+A strong search function has become table stakes for online user experiences in just about every industry, but this critical part of digital discoverability is often overlooked in healthcare.
+Most health systems’ websites do offer at least a basic search function, but they’re rarely at the level that consumers have become accustomed to.
+Most website visitors coming to your site, however, are looking for a specific service, so giving them the means to access that service is the key to keeping them around.

 A few key components of a good search function: